oliverwilms/dataset-finance/README.md

 Feel free to delete PackageSample folder and place your ObjectScript classes in a form /src/Package/Classname.cls
 [Read more about folder setup for InterSystems ObjectScript](https://community.intersystems.com/post/simplified-objectscript-source-folder-structure-package-manager)

-The script in Installer.cls will import everything you place under /src into IRIS.